Updated Sept. 03, 2019 for relevancy.

 Oftentimes, the most effective way to help victims and survivors following a natural disaster is with a financial gift to disaster relief organizations that have strong presence in affected communities.
 These organizations have likely already produced response plans for emergency situations such as these.
 And they depend on our donations to provide immediate relief.

 More so than donated goods, financial donations can be given quickly, are versatile, and remain helpful beyond the initial response by aiding in long-term recovery work.
 No matter how much you can give, every dollar goes a long way.

-In fact, many nonprofits set up special disaster relief funds in response to events such as Hurricane Florence, so you can ensure that your designated gift is supporting the most urgent disaster.
+In fact, many nonprofits set up special disaster relief funds in response to events such as Hurricane Dorian, so you can ensure that your designated gift is supporting the most urgent disaster.
 Some organizations, such as the Salvation Army, even waive their usual administrative fees when a major disaster takes place, meaning 100% of the money you give goes to those who need it.

 2. Give Blood

-If you’re eligible, giving blood is an especially meaningful way to help out in the wake of Hurricane Florence and other natural disasters.
+If you’re eligible, giving blood is an especially meaningful way to help out in the wake of hurricanes and other natural disasters.
 In extreme weather conditions, road travel is often hazardous, preventing regular donors from giving and canceling scheduled blood drives.
 At the same time, however, there’s often increased demand for blood from hospitals.

 Unlike other medical supplies, blood and platelets can’t be stockpiled in advance due to having a short shelf life.
 If you can donate, you can help ensure that there continues to be a sufficient blood supply for those in need.
 Contact the American Red Cross or local organizations like The Blood Connection (the Carolinas) and SunCoast Blood Bank (Florida) to set up an appointment.